Dynamics365/dynamics365.github.io/_posts/2017-01-19-number-sequence-farmework-in-Dynamics-AX-2012.markdown

   <a href="{{site.url}}/assets/number-sequence-overview.png"><img src="{{site.url}}/assets/number-sequence-overview.png" alt=""></a>
 </figure>

-For this demo, I will create New module, about creating Number Sequence without module is also same steps just leave some steps base on Design picture above
+For this demo, I will create New module along with NumberSequence, about creating Number Sequence *without* module you also use same steps just leave some steps base on Design picture above.

 1. Create ETD `ContosoId` extends `num` datatype.

 2. Create `Contoso` Table with `ContosoId` field.

 3. Create a new enum value `Contoso` in BaseEnum `NumberSeqModule`.

 This value will be used to link number sequence to the module and to restrict displayed number sequence by module in Form.

 <!-- more -->

-4.  `NumberSeqModuleXXX` class
+4. Create `NumberSeqModuleXXX` class

 Create a new `NumberSeqModuleXXX` class, such as `NumberSeqModuleContoso`, which extends the `NumberSeqApplicationModule` **class**.
 The sample code for creating this class is as follows:

 	{% highlight csharp %}
 	public class NumberSeqModuleContoso extends NumberSeqApplicationModule
 	{
 	}

 	protected void loadModule()
 	{
 		NumberSeqDatatype datatype = NumberSeqDatatype::construct();